chrisweb/web-audio-api-player/README.md

 install or update to the latest git version [git scm downloads](https://git-scm.com/downloads) (During installation at the step "choosing the default editor used by Git", if like me you are using visual studio code you might want to chose the new option "use visual studio code as Git's default editor") (also if like me you are on windows, at the step "adjusting your PATH environment", ensure the second radio button option is selected "git from the line and also from 3rd-party software" to ensure git is added to the windows PATH, which will allow you to use git with any command line tool like windows powershell for example)

-git clone this repository if you haven't already
+git clone this repository to get a local copy

-`git clone `
+`git clone git@github.com:chrisweb/web-audio-api-player.git`

 open your favorite command line tool and go to the root directory of this repository

 update npm to latest version

 `npm install npm@latest -g`

 install the dependencies

 `npm i`